ajdavis/emptysquare-hugo/emptysquare/content/driver-features-for-mongodb-3-6.md

     read_preference=ReadPreference.SECONDARY)

 with client.start_session(causal_consistency=True) as s:
-    # The update messages goes to the primary.
+    # The update message goes to the primary.
     collection.update_one({'_id': 1}, {'$set': {'x': 0}}, session=s)

     # Read your write, even when reading from a secondary!